-Should I search for a better price?
-Should I accept this job offer?
-To answer those questions, consumers form beliefs about the dispersion of prices or salaries... but how accurate are those beliefs?
+Should I search for a cheaper flight?
+How much should I bid for the house?
+To answer those questions, consumers form beliefs about the dispersion of flight prices or house bids... but how accurate are those beliefs?
 We provide evidence for a phenomenon we call dispersion spillover: Seeing more (vs. less) dispersed prices in one category leads people to perceive more price dispersion in another category.
 This dispersion spillover influences consumers’ judgments of price attractiveness and changes their likelihood to search for (and find) better options.

 Do you wonder how respondents are using distBuilder to construct their final distribution?
 This blog post shows how you can record the history of allocations that participants have constructed in distBuilder.

 You have used the distBuilder library to collect data, now what?
-This post walks you through the basics of cleaning and analyzing distribution builder data.
+This post walks you through the basics of cleaning and analyzing distribution builder data in Python.

 You want to test how well people can learn a normal distribution.
 How can you make sure that the discrete number of values that you will show to participants will look 'normal'?
 This blog post gives you a simple and foolproof way of generating values for your experiments.